ViaScientific/vfdocs/docs/ViaFoundry/process.md

 ## Permissions, Groups and Publish

-By default, all new processes can only be seen by the user that created them.
-You can share your process with your group by selecting the `Only my groups` option in the "Permission to View" dropdown menu.
-If you want to make it public, select the `Everyone` option in the dropdown menu.
-Once the process has been verified, it will be published to everyone.
+By default, all new processes are only seen by their owner.
+You have the option to share your process with a specific group that you have created in the profile's "Groups" tab.
+To do this, choose "Only my group" and select the name of the desired group.
+Members of that group will then be able to view the process on their pipeline page.

+When collaborating with multiple individuals on a shared pipeline, you have the option to grant write permission to a group by utilizing the "Group Permission to Write" dropdown.
+This allows you to specify a group and authorize them to make changes and modifications to the process.

 ![image](../images/process_permissions.png)